 This video was produced as part of the Oxford Pathways Programme.
 For more information about the programme, please visit www.pathways.ox.ac.uk.

-The interview plays a vital part in the selection procedure, but remember that the interview is just one aspect of your application.
+The interview plays a vital part in the selection procedure, but remember that it is just one aspect of your application.
 Tutors will also consider:

 - any admissions tests or written work required for your course

 Tutors review each application before deciding on a shortlist in late November or early December.
 Tutors then interview the shortlisted candidates, usually in early to mid December.
 Please check the details for your course on the interview timetable.

 You will receive an email or letter indicating whether or not you have been invited for interview.
 You may not receive this until a week before the interviews are due to take place.
 If you have been invited, the letter will include practical details of your interview and further information.

 With so many excellent candidates for each place at Oxford, it just isn’t possible to interview everyone.
 If you do not get shortlisted for interview, unfortunately that will mean that your application has not been successful.
 You are of course welcome to request feedback from the college considering your application, should you be interested, but this will not be available until late January.

 If you are shortlisted for interview - congratulations!
 Being invited to attend our interviews is a fantastic achievement on its own, considering the numbers of strongly competitive applications that we receive each year.
 Please use the guidance provided below in order to help prepare yourself for the interview process.